What Is a Vendor Partnership Agreement?

 Before entering the partnership, vendors have to be clear about their objectives and goals so that no misunderstandings occur.
 By providing complete information, parties can decide on the best agreement to grow both of their businesses.

 Vendors work to make their partners successful.
-When multiple vendors vie for partners' attention, it's important that vendors balance the marketplace demand with the appropriate number of partners.
+When multiple vendors vie for partners' attention, vendors must balance the marketplace demand with the appropriate number of partners.
 They want all partners to succeed and stay committed.

 Many businesses partner with vendors or other companies as a way to grow business for both parties.
 To make sure you enter into the right type of agreement — exclusive or non-exclusive — carefully weigh the pros and cons of both.